drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 If you use a CHD file 'Simple Launcher' will mount it in a virtual drive.
 For this logic to work you need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
-This emulator requires a BIOS file to work.
+This emulator requires a BIOS file to work.<br>
+You can download this emulator on the [Official Website](https://github.com/SourMesen/Mesen2).<br>

 .